 Aside from using the calorie calculator you can also create your own personal blank meal plan if you already know what your daily caloric intake should be and the types of recipes that you like.
 This feature is accessed under Meal Plan on the bottom left corner, selecting "Switch" and then selecting the "New Blank Plan."

 Choose your Daily Caloric Intake

 Lastly, if you do not want to use the calorie calculator but don't want to start a blank plan either, you can select one of 7 pre-made meal plans created based on a certain daily caloric intake ranging from 1300 to 2500 calories/day.
-This feature can be accessed again under "Meal Plan" in the bottom left hand corner, selecting "Switch" and then selecting "Pick Your Calories."
+This feature can be accessed again under "Meal Plan" in the bottom left hand corner, selecting "Change..." and then picking your calories.

 If you have any questions about choosing a meal plan that were not answer in this article please contact the Mealplan/Fitplan team via the chat icon in the bottom right of this article of through email firstname.lastname@example.org.